NCCA/pipeline-project-Geekwithahat/README.md

 A check-box allowing for attributes already within a folder to be removed from said group and placed into a different folder.

+## Layer Creation

+Places specified objects in a display layer of a given name, allowing for toggled visibility.

+**Selection Layer**

+Places current selection into a display layer.

+**Search Layer**

+Places objects of a name matching a RegEx string into a display layer.

+**Condition Folder**

+Places objects passing an evaluated python condition into a display later.

+*The currently evaluated item is stored in a given variable X.*

+**Shared Attributes**

+Presents a list of common attributes between the currently selected objects, presenting an input box for each attribute, allowing for a display layer to be created with each value being equal between all members of the layer.

 |**Known Issue**|**Error Level**|
 |---------|---------------|
 |Folder name ends with a number|Crash / Catastrophic|